-Set up some Gloo resources to manage traffic to your Bookinfo and httpbin apps.
-The following example creates a route table for your sample apps so that yo can route between servuces across clusters.
-You can use this setup to test most of the Gloo policies.
+The following example creates a route table for your sample apps so that you can route between services across clusters.
+You can use this setup to test most Gloo policies, such as traffic management, security, and resiliency policies.

 Verify in-cluster routing